sshilko/php-sql-mydb/README.md

 Measure your app performance with real-world datasets and organic user load.

 Optimize for your use-case, focus on bottlenecks, there is no ~~NoSQL~~ silver bullet.

+Do not optimize early, resources like CPU & memory are cheap, build an architecture instead.

 ##### Compatibility